.

 Because of her outspoken views on the Equal Rights Amendment and feminism, in 1979, Sonia Johnson was excommunicated from the Church of Jesus Christ of Latter-day Saints.
 Given her reputation, we can assume that Wildfire: Igniting the She/volution is a highly charged political text.
 The fact that Wildfire is overtly political does not, however, make it a bad piece of research.
 But knowing Johnson's reputation does help us evaluate the validity of the contents.

-Validity of a Google Search
+Validity of Google Searches

-Return to
+Return to Tutorials Index

-Evaluate Your Research
+Return to Evaluating Your Research

-Go to
+Go to Author Bias